List of tobacco products: Dokha

 Dokha is a tobacco of Iranian origin mixed with leaves, bark, and herbs.
 It is traditionally smoked in a midwakh.

 Kizami

 Kizami is a tobacco product produced in Japan and intended for smoking in Japanese kiseru pipes.

 Mu'assel

-Mu'assel, shisha tobacco, hookah tobacco, or simply shisha is a somewhat moist form of tobacco that is mixed with glycerin and coagulated with molasses or other sticky sweeteners and has been popular in the Middle-East for centuries.
+Mu'assel, shisha tobacco, hookah tobacco, or simply shisha is a somewhat moist form of tobacco that is mixed with glycerin and coagulated with molasses or other sticky sweeteners.
+It has been popular in the Middle East for centuries.
 It is often smoked with a hookah.
-Its names include ma'sal (also romanized as the aforementioned mu'assel), tumbâk, and jurâk.
+Its names include ma'sal (also romanized as mu'assel, as above), tumbâk and jurâk.